-- 1. Front turn signal light connector - Remove the bulb by pushing and holding it while turning counterclockwise. - 4.
-Install the new bulb by pushing and turning it clockwise. - 5.
+1. Front turn signal light connector

+- 3. Remove the bulb by pushing it in and turning counterclockwise. - 4.
+Install the new bulb by pushing it in and turning clockwise. - 5.
 Properly reinstall the parts in the reverse order of their removal.